Materials Sector Rating: Marketperform

 - Increased labor costs: Wage costs are rising in the materials sector, as we've seen skilled-labor shortages in certain segments of the market.

-- Trade concerns: If current trade disputes escalate into a full-blown trade war, the globally involved materials sector could be hurt.
+- Trade concerns: If current trade disputes continue to escalate, the globally involved materials sector could be hurt.

 Clients can see our top-rated stocks in the materials sector.